Karthick-Ramachandran/Karthick-Ramachandran/README.md

-- 👋 Hi, I’m @Karthick-Ramachandran, Full Stack Developer with experience on React, React Native, Vue, Flutter, Laravel and NodeJs.
+- 👋 Hi, I’m @Karthick-Ramachandran, a Full Stack Developer with 8 years of experience building web and mobile apps
-- 👀 I’m interested in latest web technologies ...
-- 🌱 I’m currently learning a bit of DevOps ...
-- 💞️ I’m looking to collaborate on open source projects in JavaScript and laravel.
 - 📫 How to reach me - email: karthiram165@gmail.com

 <!---